 Process in your pressure canner for 90 minutes at 10PSI.

-Serving is also the time you add rice or noodles, just by bringing to a boil and adding the starch directly to the soup.
+Serving is also the time you add rice or noodles, just by bringing it to a boil and adding the starch directly to the soup.
 Easy, right?
 Do you can chicken soup?
 Will you try this recipe?